Integrating Azure Log Analytics

 • Click Review + Ceate then click Create

-3. In the workspace, go to Advanced settings > Connected Sources > Linux.
+3. In the workspace, go to Settings > Agents > Log Analytics agent instructions.
 Copy the WORKSPACE ID and PRIMARY KEY values.
 You will need these at a later step.

 # Installing FluentD on Linux